 While this definition was established to provide specific guidance to lenders who offer FHA (Federal Housing Authority) loans, it’s also used by other agencies as the definition when determining who is and who isn’t a first-time homebuyer.
 Note: To qualify for first-time government loans, borrowers should be prepared to furnish proof of eligibility.

 Popular federal first-time homebuyer programs and loans

-As you move closer to your home purchase and even consider a reputable lender that can assist you with your mortgage needs, you’ll want to inquire into any first-time homebuyer assistance that will enhance loan eligibility and reduce rates and fees.
+As you move closer to your home purchase and even consider a reputable lender that can assist you with your mortgage needs, you’ll want to ask about first-time homebuyer assistance that will enhance loan eligibility and reduce rates and fees.
 The following popular federally backed loan programs are where to start:

 Federal Housing Authority (FHA) loans

-- Many first-time owners find FHA loans an attractive option since they are 100% backed by the federal government and come with few restrictions.
+- Many first-time owners find FHA loans an attractive option because they are backed by the federal government and come with few restrictions.

-- FHA loans typically offer applicants reduced down payments while accepting lower credit scores.
+- FHA loans typically offer applicants reduced down payment options while accepting lower credit scores.